Author: Dr. Athanasios Pallis

 2. Economic Entry Barriers

-The first type of economic entry barrier in seaports is the absolute cost advantage that might enjoy an existing port service provider.
+The first type of economic entry barrier in seaports is the absolute cost advantage that might be enjoyed by an existing port service provider.
 This advantage might be the result of one or more of the following factors:

 - Incumbents benefit from accumulated public investments.
 In most seaports, public port authorities have invested in infrastructures such as rail terminals and quays.
 In some cases, they have also invested in the superstructure.
 Furthermore, the opportunity costs of the land are not always included in the land price paid to the landlord by port-service providers.
 Thus, existing leaseholders may benefit from accumulated public investments.
-Incumbents have a long-term cost advantage if such benefits from public investments are no longer available for entrants, such as changing policy guidelines.
+Incumbents have a long-term cost advantage if such benefits from public investments are no longer available for entrants, for example beause of changing policy guidelines.
 Consequently, new entrants face costs that incumbents have not had to bear.
-Thus, such subsidies not available for new entrants are clearly a barrier to entry.
+If, such subsidies are not available for new entrants, that is clearly a barrier to entry.
 The incumbent has had lower initial investments and enjoys relatively high profits.

 Specialized equipment and high capital requirements alone are not an entry barrier.
-Entrants are, in many cases, multinationals (such as Hutchison Port Holding), others are affiliated to large state-owned conglomerates (such as the Chinese COSCO), or might even be groups of investors with access to the capital markets.
+Entrants are, in many cases, multinationals (such as Hutchison Ports), others are affiliated to large state-owned conglomerates (such as the Chinese COSCO), or might even be groups of investors with access to the capital markets.